Excused Absences Policy

 Students Registered with Specialized Support and Disability Services

-If you are registered with Student Accessibility Services and will be using accommodations in the classroom or the lab, or will be writing exams through SAS, you are required to provide a "Letter of Introduction" to your instructor and to your lab coordinator as soon as possible.
+If you are registered with Accessibility Resources and will be using accommodations in the classroom or the lab, or will be writing exams through AR, you are required to provide a "Letter of Introduction" to your instructor and to your lab coordinator as soon as possible.
 If you need accommodated exams, you must provide your instructor and lab coordinator with an "Exam Instructions & Authorization" (orange) form one week before each exam.
 You are encouraged to make an appointment with your instructor and lab coordinator to discuss any required accommodations.

-For students who write exams with accommodations at SAS, please be cognizant of their deadlines and regulations.
-If you fail to meet these deadlines or follow the procedures, the result is most likely that SAS will be unable to provide the necessary space and/or services you require.
+For students who write exams with accommodations at AR, please be cognizant of their deadlines and regulations.
+If you fail to meet these deadlines or follow the procedures, the result is most likely that AR will be unable to provide the necessary space and/or services you require.
 In these situations, the Department of Computing Science does not have the resources to provide disability-related exam accommodations, and you will be invited to write your exams with peers during the allotted time in the assigned room.

 Conditions of Use and Lab Policies